barrsam0101/grandvote-blockchain-system/README.md

    # Make sure you have the above prerequisites installed already!
    git clone https://github.com/barrsam0101/grandvote-blockchain-system
-   cd blockvotenow # Navigate to the new folder. yarn install # Installs all the dependencies.
+   cd grandvote-blockchain-system # Navigate to the new folder. yarn install # Installs all the dependencies.
    ```